Knowledgeable Monmouth County Alimony Lawyers

 This determination, as well as the determination of the type, amount of support or its duration, is made by applying a number of factors.

-These factors may include, but are not limited to:
+These factors can include, but are not limited to:

-- Actual need and the ability of the parties to pay
+- The need of both parties and their ability to pay

-- Additional factors, those that the court may deem relevant
+- Any other factors the court may deem appropriate

-If you think you should receive alimony, contact us.
+If you think you should receive alimony, contact our Monmouth County alimony lawyer.
 We can help.
-Call the Law Offices of Steven P. Monaghan, LLC at (732) 624-6343 or fill out the online form.
+Call the Law Offices of Steven P. Monaghan, LLC at (732) 624-6343 or fill out our secure online form.
 Your first consultation is free.

 There are also many circumstances that can trigger the modification of alimony, including, but not limited to: